wenmnal/wenmnal.github.io/docs/Study/Physics/Thesis/More is different/More_is_Different.md

 This point of view, which is the main purpose of this article to oppose, is expressed in a rather well-known passage by Weisskopf:

-> Looking at the development of science in the Twentieth Century one can
-> distinguish two trends, which I will call "intensive" and
-> "extensive"research, lacking a better terminology.
-In short:
-> intensive research goes for the fundamental laws, extensive research
-> goes for the explanation of phenomena in terms of known fundamental
-> laws.
-As always, distinctions of this kind are not unambiguous, but
-> they are clear in most cases.
-Solid sate physics, plasma physics, and
-> perhaps also biology are extensive.
-High energy physics and a good
-> part of nuclear physics are intensive.
-There is always much less
-> intensive research going on than extensive.
-Once new fundamental laws
-> are discovered,a large and ever increasing activity begins in order to
-> apply the discoveries to hitherto unexplained phenomena.
-Thus there
-> are two dimensions to basic research.
-The frontier of science extends
-> all along a long line from the newest and most modern intensive
-> research, over the extensive research recently spawned by the
-> intensive research of yesterday, to the broad and well developed web
-> of extensive research activities based on intensive research of past
-> decades.
+!!! quote
+     Looking at the development of science in the Twentieth Century one can distinguish two trends, which I will call "intensive" and "extensive"research, lacking a better terminology.
+In short: intensive research goes for the fundamental laws, extensive research goes for the explanation of phenomena in terms of known fundamental laws.
+As always, distinctions of this kind are not unambiguous, but they are clear in most cases.
+Solid sate physics, plasma physics, and perhaps also biology are extensive.
+High energy physics and a good part of nuclear physics are intensive.
+There is always much less intensive research going on than extensive.
+Once new fundamental laws are discovered,a large and ever increasing activity begins in order to apply the discoveries to hitherto unexplained phenomena.
+Thus there are two dimensions to basic research.
+The frontier of science extends all along a long line from the newest and most modern intensive research, over the extensive research recently spawned by the intensive research of yesterday, to the broad and well developed web of extensive research activities based on intensive research of past decades.

 The effectiveness of this message may be indicated by the fact that I heard it quoted recently by a leader in the field of materials science,